fawick/go-mapnik/README.md

 ### Windows

-On Windows, go-mapnik is restricted to GOARCH=386 for the moment, as the SDK is build with MSVC 32-bit and the C api must be build with a compatible compiler as a DLL before the Go bindings can be linked against it.
-This way
+On Windows, go-mapnik is restricted to GOARCH=386 and Mapnik 2.2 for the moment, as the precompiled 2.2 SDK is build with MSVC 32-bit and the C api must be build with a compatible compiler as a DLL before the Go bindings can be linked against it.

 You also need to have the MSVC 10 compiler installed on your system.